sheena0786/fuzzy-doodle/README.md

 # fuzzy-doodle
-Basic buy or sell signal using MACD andRSI
+Basic buy or sell signal using MACD and RSI